 NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program funds.
 Approximately half of the funds are provided to the NYSDOT regions according to a formula that includes crashes, population and center line miles.
-The remaining funds are administered centrally and used to fund a periodic call for projects program, the statewide Pedestrian Safety Action Plan (PSAP) and other statewide safety initiatives that support the emphasis areas in the Strategic Highway Safety Plan.
+The remaining funds are administered centrally by the NYSDOT Main Office and the Safety and System Optimization (SSO) team.
+The centrally managed funds are used to fund a call for projects program, the statewide Pedestrian Safety Action Plan (PSAP) and other statewide safety initiatives that support the emphasis areas in the Strategic Highway Safety Plan.
 Since FFY13 the statewide call for projects program has funded 113 state and local projects for a total of approximately \$273M in HSIP funds.
 In 2018, the local call for PSAP projects funded 38 local projects for a total of approximately \$40M in HSIP funds.
-The Pedestrian Safety Action Plan included approximately \$110M in HSIP funds to improve pedestrian safety at locations in New York State outside of New York City.
+The Pedestrian Safety Action Plan includes approximately \$110M in HSIP funds to improve pedestrian safety at locations in New York State outside of New York City.